-Erin Patten, Production Manager
+Erin Patten, Director of Production

 Erin likes to make things.
 All sorts of bizarre and wonderful things out of silver, glass, yarn, fabric, wood, pixels, video... whatever is handy.
 She's been making things for Tallgrass since 2005, when Tom asked her to do floral centerpieces for the galas, and hasn't stopped yet.
 She's also had a hand in making the screening copies of the shorts programs and several of the Tallgrass trailers over the years.
 When not busy with all of that, she enjoys trashy B-movies, German Weimar cinema, costume dramas, and Xanadu.

-Amber Brown, Production Assistant
+Amber Brown, Executive Assistant

-Gretchen Mitchell, Director of Programming
+Gretchen Mitchell, Co-Director of Programming

 Gretchen has an addictive personality.
 Fortunately her obsessive outlet manifests itself, not in crack or meth, but in watching and organizing the films submissions and programming committee for the festival.
 Since she began volunteering for the festival in 2005, she has fallen crazy for the international narratives and the raw, edgy domestic indies.
 When she is not driving the rest of the staff crazy with it, her OCD is perfect for working at Tallgrass.
 Also, she knows all the best late night taco joints in town.